sgrilux/aws-iam-role-cloner/README.md

 - **Clones Trust Policies:** Copies the source role’s trust policy.
 - **Inline Policies:** Retrieves and clones all inline policies attached to the source role.
 - **Managed Policies:** Attaches all managed policies from the source role to the new role.
+- **Create Tag:** A tag (clonedFrom) is created to the cloned role with the source role name as value.
 - **Automatic Naming:** Defaults to `<source_role>_cloned` when no new role name is provided.

 ## Prerequisites